Skip to main content

 NuGet API-Key Realm

-This realm is required for deployments to NuGet repositories as documented in the NuGet Repositories help topic.
+This realm is required for deployments to NuGet repositories.

 Rut Auth Realm

-This realm allows you to use any external security system that passes along user details via HTTP headers for requests to Sonatype Nexus Repository.
-See the Authentication via Remote User Token help topic for details.
+This realm allows the use of any external security system that passes the user details through HTTP headers for requests to Nexus Repository.

-This realm allows you to use user tokensas a method for authentication that would normally require passing your username and password in plain text.
-See the Security Setup with User Tokens help topic for details on user tokens.
+This realm is to enable user tokens as a method for authentication that would normally require passing your username and password in plain text.